My Personal Struggle With Balance

 - Sit-to-stand: without using your hands, get up from a straight–backed chair and sit back down.
 Repeat the action 10-20 times to improve balance and leg strength.

 There are steps we can take to ensure an optimal environment.
-According to the Centers For Disease Control, research has identified many conditions that contribute to falling.
-These are called risk factors and include the following:
+According to the Centers For Disease Control, research has identified many conditions or risk factors that contribute to falls.
+These include the following:

 - Lower body weakness

 - Vitamin D deficiency (not enough vitamin D in your system)

 - Difficulties with walking and balance

 - Use of medicines, such as tranquilizers, sedatives, or antidepressants.
 Even some over-the-counter medicines can affect balance and how steady you are on your feet.